 What causes allergic reactions?

 The timing of allergic reactions varies depending upon the immune mechanism involved in causing the reaction.
 Some allergic reactions occur immediately after a sensitized person is exposed to the allergen, whereas other allergic reactions take hours to days to develop.
-Skin testing may help to determine the cause of reaction when symptoms occur soon after exposure to the allergen, but are often not helpful when the allergic reaction occurs hours to days after exposure.
+Skin testing or blood work may help to determine the cause of reaction when symptoms occur soon after exposure to the allergen, but are not always helpful when the allergic reaction occurs hours to days after exposure.